auralook/.github/profile/README.md

 #### 3. Pricing For Businesses

-**Unlock Endless Possibilities with Our Subscription-Free System!**
+**Unlock Endless Possibilities with Our Free System!**

-Get started with our user-friendly platform, packed with essential features to kickstart your journey.
-Plus, enjoy the flexibility of two subscription options to take your experience to the next level!
+Get started with our free user-friendly platform, packed with essential features to kickstart your journey!

-Auto-Renewal Subscription:

-Unlock premium features, exclusive content, and services with our auto-renewal subscriptions:

-- Monthly: R159.99 (perfect for testing the waters)
-- Yearly: R1399.99 (commit to excellence and save!)

-Enjoy uninterrupted access to our platform's full potential, with automatic renewals until you choose to cancel.

-Platform Fee:

-We keep things transparent and affordable!
-Our platform fee is a mere 4.9% per transaction between salons and customers.
-You get to keep more of your hard-earned money, making us the most competitive option in the market.

-Maximize Your Earnings

-Join our community today and discover the best value for your work.
-With our system, you'll enjoy:

-- Unbeatable pricing
-- Unrestricted growth potential
-- Unparalleled support

 Don't miss out!
 Sign up now and start thriving!